 Origin and History

-The regiment was raised in Belfast in 1701 by Arthur Chichester, 3rd Earl of Donegall at his own expense.
+The regiment was raised in the northern counties of Ireland in 1701 by Arthur Chichester, 3rd Earl of Donegall at his own expense.
 It was thus designated as the “Lord Donegall's Regiment of Foot”.
 The regiment was also known as “The Belfast Regiment” because of its origins.

-Until 1751, the regiment was known by the names of two other colonels.
+Until 1751, the regiment would be known by the names of two other colonels.

 By 1755, as part of the Irish Establishment the regiment had an authorized strength of 374 men with an annual budget of 8,847 pounds (1755).
 Prior to leaving Ireland, it probably drafted about 150 rank & file from other regiments in the Irish Establishment, bringing its strength up to around 525 men.